4wardAerial/Python_Text_Adventure/README.md

 I decided on a small game because I've already tried multiple times to do it before (on C++) but either failed or just abandoned it midway through, so now I've commited myself to actually finish it for once, hence this repository: *I wanted to get serious*.

+**Note:** Don't expect good code, specially because I'm doing this as I learn, so there's quite possible a lot of bad decisions being made.

 ---
 ### Ok but what is it about?